-In doing so, it seeks to recognise the importance of the area's natural, cultural, built and community assets, and our determination to create a more equal economy and society, improve citizens' health & wellbeing, address climate challenges and help develop an international, well-connected, outward looking city-region.
+In doing so, it seeks to recognise the importance of the area's natural, cultural, built and community assets, and our determination to create a more equal economy and society, improve citizens' health & wellbeing, address climate challenges and help develop an internationally recognised, well-connected and outward looking city-region.

-Our proposed Vision
+Our Vision

-We will drive the economic recovery of Scotland whilst ensuring the proceeds of innovation and prosperity are fairly and sustainably distributed across all sections of the community to tackle inequalities.
-We will protect our environment and make best use of our assets to ensure that the Edinburgh and South East Scotland City Region delivers for all its citizens as we transition to a zero-carbon economy.
-Our institutions, ancient and modern, will deliver benefit for all.
+We will drive the economic recovery of Scotland whilst ensuring the proceeds of innovation and prosperity are distributed fairly and sustainably.
+All sections of the community will have the opportunity to develop critical skills that will help to target inequalities in our society.
+We must protect our environment and make best use of our existing assets, investing appropriately to ensure that the Edinburgh and South East Scotland City Region delivers for all its citizens as we transition to a net zero economy.
+Our institutions, ancient and modern, will deliver a legacy we are proud of.